Notice of IAFA Doctoral Colloquium and Annual Conference 2020

 The format of the conference will be similar to previous years.
 The Doctoral Colloquium will take place on Wednesday 13th May and will run for the entire day.
 The Annual Conference will run from Thursday morning 14th May to Friday lunch time 15th May.
 Detailed schedules will be issued nearer to the conference date.

-The deadline for completed papers/abstracts is 28th February 2020.
+The deadline for completed papers/abstracts has been extended to the 31st March 2020.
 Empirical, theoretical and review papers are welcomed in all areas of accounting, finance, taxation and risk management as well as papers on accounting education.
 Decisions on acceptances of papers will be communicated by 10th April 2020.
 Accepted papers will only be included on the conference schedule where registration and payment has been received from at least one author by 24th April 2020 (see www.iafa.ie for further details).

 Doctoral students may also submit a paper to be considered for the IAFA Scholar Bursary.
 More information on this bursary is available on the IAFA website.